 CHAPTER 17 — The Galactic Council

-- The Galactic Council speaks of the Law of Oneness: “Many people have pre-planned their destinies so however we proceed must honor that, even if it seems cruel, even to them.
+- The Galactic Council speaks about the Law of Oneness: “Many people have pre-planned their destinies so however we proceed must honor that, even if it seems cruel, even to them.
 We don’t want to Interfere.”
-Does this mean that they can’t directly help people?
-Is that why the need the help of the Earth Sentinels?
+Does this mean that the Galactic Council can’t directly help people?
+Is that why they need the help of the Earth Sentinels (humans)?

 CHAPTER 18 — The Tribe’s Rescue

-- When John is scanned by the UN leader’s electronic tablet, the label “Level 4” comes up, and the man is sent to a work camp.
+- When John is scanned by the UN leader’s electronic tablet, the label “Level 4” comes up, and he is sent to a work camp.
 What do you think is the criteria for “Level 4”?

 CHAPTER 19 — Rescue on the Reservation